jamescherti/vim-tab-bar.el/README.md

 ## Usage

-The default keybindings for Emacs’s built-in tab-bar are as follows:
+The default keybindings for Emacs's built-in tab-bar are as follows:

 * `C-x t 2`: Create a new tab (`tab-bar-new-tab` / `tab-new`)
 * `C-x t b RET`: Switch to a buffer in a new tab (`switch-to-buffer-other-tab`)